gehara/PipeMaster/README.md

 * perpop.SS = if TRUE calculates the summary stats per population.
 Default is TRUE.
 * use.alpha = if TRUE the most recent population size change will be exponential.
 Sudden change if FALSE.
 Default is FALSE.
 * sim.block.size = simulations are performed in blocks.
 This argument defines the size of the block, i.e. how many simulations you what to run per block.
-* nsim.blocks = number of blocks you what to simulate.
+* nsim.blocks = number of blocks you want to simulate.
 The total number of simulations is: nsim.blocks x sim.block.size.
 * append.sims = if TRUE simulations will be appended in the last simulation output.
 Default is FALSE.

 ####Simulating coalescent trees